odedlaz/oded.blog/source/_posts/hexo-performance-optimizations.md

 I also turned on [Rocket Loader](https://blog.cloudflare.com/56590463/).
 Rocket Loader is a general-purpose asynchronous JavaScript loader coupled with a lightweight virtual browser that almost always improves a web page's window.onload time.

+### Remove Disqus

+Most of my posts take around 500k.
+200k for content, and 300k to load Disqus (!).

+I decided to remove Disqus and replace it with [Isso](https://posativ.org/isso/), a commenting server similar to Disqus which is self hosted and weighs around 12kb.

+At first I didn't like the idea of self-hosting comments because that meant I had to pay DigitalOcean again. **BUT**, this time I'm paying so I can have full control over my content.

+Having control of my entire content - posts and comments - is worth 5$ a month.

 ## Fixes

 During my experiments I also found out that I broke some parts of my website when migrating from Ghost.